 - Need to be ordered directly through dentist since an accurate impression is needed for fit

-- Can be more pricey than the others
+- Can be more expensive than the others

 - Choose the thinnest possible guard suitable for you.

-- Stick with it for at least 4-6 weeks and make it be a habit.
-After this amount of time, it should just feel like part of your routine and will seem a lot easier to wear.
+- Stick with it for at least 4-6 weeks and make a habit out of wearing it.
+After this amount of time, it should feel like a normal part of your routine and will seem a lot easier to wear.

-- Put it in right before Don’t try to wear it before you’re ready to go to sleep otherwise, it will just feel obnoxious.
+- Put it in right before you go to sleep.
+Don’t try to wear it before you’re ready to go to bed, otherwise it will just feel obnoxious.

 - “One-size-fits-all.”
 There are over-the-counter mouth guards you can buy that will not be custom fitted.
 These may work for the occasional teeth grinder and are probably the lowest-cost option.

 - “Boil and bite.”
 With this type, you just boil in water and bite into it to leave your own impression.
 It’s usually pretty simple to do and seems to be the most common type out there.

 - Order online.
 There are night guards you can order online.
 The company you order from has you send your impression to them and they mail back your fitted mouthpiece.